Erasmus Mundus Masters: Journalism, Media and Globalisation MA

 Danish School of Journalism/Aarhus University

-- Globalisation, culture and the roles of the media
+- The roles of the media in cultural globalisation

 - Social science methods for journalists